 Athi-Patra Ruga was born in Umtata, South Africa.
-Currently, Ruga lives between Cape Town and Johannesburg, working across the mediums of costume, performance, video and photography.
+Currently, Ruga lives between Cape Town and Johannesburg and his practice spans across the mediums of costume, performance, video, and photography.

 Their sensuality and popular appeal within contemporary art, successfully challenge the heteronormative social construction of African history and knowledge, including the critique of its dogmatic control on the continent.

 Select solo exhibitions include Athi-Patra Ruga at Bass Museum of Art (Miami: 2016); The Elder of Azania at Grahamstown National Arts Festival (Grahamstown: 2015); A Land Without A People… For A People Without A Land at In Situ (Paris: 2015), The Future White Women of Azania Saga at WHATIFTHEWORLD (Cape Town: 2014); Ilulwane at Long Street Baths (Cape Town: 2012) and at Performa 11 (New York: 2011); and Teeth are the Only Bones that Show at WHATIFTHEWORLD (Cape Town: 2010).

 Notable group exhibitions include Art Afrique at Louis Vuitton Foundation (Paris: 2017); Women’s Work at Iziko South African National Gallery (Cape Town: 2016); The Elder of Azania, a solo performance at Johannesburg Pavilion, 56th Venice Biennale (Venice, Italy, 2015); AFRICA: Art, Architecture, Culture and Identity at Louisiana Museum of Modern Art (Louisiana: 2015); The Film Will Always Be You: South African Artists on Screen at Tate Modern (London: 2015); and Broken English at Tyburn Gallery (London: 2015).